-Our Performance Target \ 76.1% >= 85% Performance timeline: .
-Current data extracted from Panorama.
-Historic data Data Source: extracted from Integrated Public Health Information System (iPHIS) FHA Internal \ Target Source: Notes: Data for the 2014/2015 fiscal year are based from BCCDC's "Immunization coverage by 2nd birthday, BC HSDA" quarterly reports whereas data for the 2015/2016 fiscal years and onwards were extracted from Panorama directly
+Our Performance 75.5% >= 85% Performance timeline Data Source: Current data extracted from Panorama.
+Historic data extracted from Integrated Public Health Information System (iPHIS) FHA Internal Target Source:

+Notes: Data for the 2014/2015 fiscal year are based from BCCDC's "Immunization coverage by 2nd birthday, BC HSDA" quarterly reports whereas data for the 2015/2016 fiscal years and onwards were extracted from Panorama directly

-In Fiscal Quarter (FQ) 1 2020/21 (April to June, 2020), 76.1% of 2-year-olds were up-to-date with their immunizations.
-This rate represents a 0.1 percentage point decrease with respect to the previous quarter (January to March, 2020).
+In Fiscal Quarter (FQ) 2 2020/21 (July to September, 2020), 75.7% of 2-year-olds were up-to-date with their immunizations.
+This rate represents a 0.4 percentage point decrease with respect to the previous quarter (April to June, 2020), Overall, the fiscal year to date rate of 2-year-olds who were up-to-date with their immunizations is 4.5 percentage points below the target.